 Yes.
 Indian Accounting Standards for financial reporting, internal procedures and disclosures, ISO 9000 for Quality Management systems, ISO 14001 for Environment Management systems, OSHAS 18001 for safety and occupational health.
-Our watches division is certified under ISO 50001 Energy Management system.
-Our new corporate office is in the process of getting LEED certified.
+The Watches Division is certified under ISO 50001 Energy Management system.
+The Company's new corporate office is in the process of getting LEED certified.